 82 Method specificity was defined as the proportion of reads in a single organism simulated dataset assigned

-83 to a different taxonomy then the taxonomy of the test material.
+83 to a taxonomy different from the taxonomy of the test material.
 Sequence data was simulated for 406

 84 strains, from 9 genera (Table 1).
 We will refer to the genome used to generate the reads as the target